-After the Maha-Samadhi of Sri Ramakrishna Deva (1836-1886), his direct disciples under the spiritual guidance of Swami Vivekananda formed an order in pursuance of the instruction of the Master to preach the vedantic way of living among the people along with a mission to serve the people to remove earthly miseries of them.
-The mission started taking shape with the foundation of a new monastery (Math) at Barahnagore, Kolkata in December, 1886.
-As most of the direct disciples took monastic vow under the name of the Master and joined the Math, the teaching of the Master for ‘Own salvation and Service to the Man-kind’ was started to be turned into a reality.
-Within next twelve years, the Math found its permanent take at Belur, at the western bank of the river Ganga, in the district of Howrah (the then Bengal province and now under West Bengal).
+After the Maha-Samadhi of Sri Ramakrishna Deva (1836-1886), his direct disciples under the spiritual guidance of Swami Vivekananda formed an order in pursuance of the teachings and guidance of the Master to preach the Vedantic way of living among the people along with a mission to serve the people to remove earthly miseries .
+The Mission started taking shape with the foundation of a new monastery (Math) at Barahnagore, Kolkata in December, 1886.
+As most of the direct disciples took monastic vow in the name of the Master and joined the Math, the teachings of the Master for ‘Own salvation and Service to the Man-kind’ was started to be turned into a reality.
+Within next twelve years, the Math found its permanent shape at Belur, at the western bank of the river Ganga, in the district of Howrah (the then Bengal province and now under West Bengal).

-At present, Ramakrishna Math & Ramakrishna Mission, through their 171 branches in India and various countries of the World, are rendering human services under the motto of ‘Atmano Mokshartham Jagat Hitaya Cha’ (Salvation of the Self and Service to the Mankind).
-The activities of Ramakrishna Math & Ramakrishna Mission are spread over spiritual, cultural, educational, disaster relief, medical, rehabilitation sphere.
+At present, Ramakrishna Math & Ramakrishna Mission, through their 201 branches in India and various countries of the World, are rendering human services under the motto of ‘Atmano Mokshartham Jagat Hitaya Cha’ (Salvation of the Self and Service to the Mankind).
+The activities of Ramakrishna Math & Ramakrishna Mission are spread over Spiritual, Cultural, Educational, Disaster relief, Medical, Rehabilitation sphere etc.

-The local people of Jalpaiguri first formed a ‘Patha-Chakra’ (Study-Circle) in Kadamtala area of Japaiguri, in 1923.
-In 1928, under the initiative and stewardship of Swami Vimalananda, a direct disciple of Swami Abhedananda, the study-circle took the form of an Ashrama at the Present site.
-This Ramakrishna Mission Ashrama, Jalpaiguri was affiliated 1941 by the Ramakrishna Mission, P.O.
-Belur Math, District Howrah, West Bengal, and became one of the most important branch centres of North Bengal.
+Firstly,the local people of Jalpaiguri formed a ‘Patha-Chakra’ (Study-Circle) in Kadamtala area of Japaiguri in 1923.
+In 1928, under the initiative and stewardship of Swami Vimalananda, a direct disciple of Swami Abhedananda, the study-circle took the form of an Ashrama at the Present site and this Ashrama was finally affiliated in 1941 by the Ramakrishna Mission, P.O.
+Belur Math, District Howrah, West Bengal, and became one of the most important branch centers of North Bengal.

 In 1966, the honourable Daga family of Jalpaiguri town donated their entire ‘Bagan Bari’.
-At present the total area of land of this centre is about 42 Bighas.
+At present the total area of land of this centre is about 14 Acres.

-Situated at the foothills of the sub-Himalaya range, this Ashrama, surrounded by lush green field, is a place of natural beauty.
+Situated at the foothills of the sub-Himalayan range and the place is located in the midst of four countries viz, Bhutan, Nepal,Bangladesh & China.
+This Ashrama, surrounded by lush green field, is a place of natural beauty.
 The serene atmosphere of this centre attracts devotees from far and near.
-The beautiful Temple and the white marble image of Sri Ramakrishna Deva have created a holy atmosphere.
+The beautiful Temple resembling the old Indian culture and the white marble image of Sri Ramakrishna Deva along-with the images of Sri Sarada Devi and Swami Vivekananda and all the direct deciples of Sri Ramakrishna have created a holy atmosphere.
 The serene and holy atmosphere of the Ashrama has become a source of solace for all.

-Spread over a sprawling compound of 42 Bighas, the main campus of the Ashrama the Temple, Students Home, Monks’ Quarter, Office-cum Book Stall, Vivekananda Library and Assembly Hall, a vast open field left for paddy cultivation, horticulture, fisheries and dairy.
-At around 150 meters away from the main campus, the Charitable Dispensary cum Guest House complex is situated over around 6 bigha land.
+Spread over a sprawling compound of 14 Acres , the main campus of the Ashrama consists of the Temple, Students Home, Monks’ Quarters, Office-cum Book Stall, Vivekananda Library and Assembly Hall, as well as a vast open field left for cultivation, horticulture and dairy.
+At around 150 meters away from the main campus, the Charitable Dispensary, Guest House complex and Gadadhar Abhyudaya prakalpa is situated over around 2 Acres of land.

 The district of Jalpaiguri was formed on 1st.
 January, 1869 by amalgamating the Western Dooars with a part of the then Rangpur district of the then Bengal province.
 After the independence of India and partition of Bengal, the district became a part of the state of West Bengal.
 The Area of the district is 6227 sq.
 Kilometer, population of 34, 03,204 (2001 Census).
-The geographical domain of the district is 2700’ to 26016’ (North) and 89053’ to 88025’ (East).
-This districted is surrounded by Darjeeling district and Bhutan in the north, Coochbehar district and state of Assam in the east, Cooch Behar district and Bangladesh in the south and Darjeeling district in the west.
+It is situated between 26° 16' and 27° 0' North latitudes and 88° 4' and 89° 53' East longitudes.
+This district is surrounded by Darjeeling district and Bhutan in the north, Alipurduar & Coochbehar district and state of Assam in the east, Cooch Behar district and Bangladesh in the south, Kalingpong and Darjeeling district in the west.
 Since the pre-historic era, the district has been home for various mongoloid tribal people, namely, Mech, Rabha, Toto, Drukpa, Jalda, Pani-Koch, etc, who form aboriginal part of the population of the district.
 With starting of tea plantation in the foot-hills of the Himalayas (commonly known as ‘Dooars’, being the door to Bhutan) in the last part of nineteenth century, migration of Bengalee people from the southern region was started.
 The British planters also forcefully resettled the tribal people from Chhoto-Nagpur & Santal Pargana into the newly established tea gardens as workers.

 The Temple consists of a Nat-Mandira or universal prayer hall, where, the devotees assemble during the prayer or Aratrik time.
-In this hall, Durgapuja, Kalipuja, Saraswatipuja, and Christmas Eve, etc. are celebrated.
+In this hall, Kalipuja, Saraswatipuja, and Ramanam Sankirtana, Buddha Purnima, Christmas Eve, etc. are celebrated.